 Resolutions have been passed on defending the right to boycott in support of Palestinian human rights and self-determination, on rejecting Christian Zionism, on naming and opposing Israeli apartheid, and on applying the Leahy Laws to Israel.
 Dioceses that have proposed these and similar resolutions include those of Vermont, Chicago, Olympia, and Rochester.

 Is it difficult to submit diocesan resolutions?
 No, although it may seem daunting at first.
 PIN can help.
 Examples of successful resolutions provide models for resolution format and content.
 Three resolutions passed by the Diocese of Vermont in November 2021 may be found here.
-The Diocese of Chicago passed resolutions in support of Palestine in
+The Diocese of Chicago passed resolutions in support of Palestine in 2020 and in 2021.

 We hope that you will contact us directly if we can support your local efforts.